 Dashboards of modern business applications

-Because apps are so easy to deploy, IT teams are no longer the requisite decision makers when it comes to purchasing and implementing most business apps.
+Because apps are so easy to deploy, IT teams are no longer responsible for the purchasing and implementing many business apps.
 Now, individual departments can pick the best-of-breed apps they want to best tackle their specific tasks.
-This trend is called the “Consumerization of the Enterprise” and has yielded an explosion in the number of SaaS apps -- which shows no sign of slowing down.
+This trend is a direct result of the “Consumerization of the Enterprise” and has yielded an explosion in the number of SaaS apps, called SaaS sprawl, which shows no sign of slowing down.

 For example, the infographic by Chief Martech below illustrates what the marketing technology app landscape looked like in 2011 compared to today:

 Proliferation of Business Applications from 2011 - 2019.
 Copyright Chief Martech